-- Applicants must fit criteria as NIH defined Early Stage and New Investigators, or be an established investigator in another area who has not had R01 or equivalent funding in HIV research. - ➤ In the letter of intent (LOI), all NIH defined Early Stage and New Investigators must describe their commitment to a career in research and plans to become independently-funded, especially if an applicant seeking funding for basic science does not have lab space assigned in their name. - All applicants must have a Co-Investigator (without salary) with a track record of peer-reviewed HIV funding; a list of some (but not all) qualifying Co-Investigators and their areas of expertise can be found here.
-If you need assistance in being connected with potential collaborators, we would be happy to facilitate networking.
-Please contact us with this request at UCLA-CDU.CFAR@mednet.ucla.edu. - Projects that plan to enroll participants in Los Angeles must identify a community-based organization with a demonstrated background in HIV/AIDS with which they will partner, or that will serve in a consulting role. - Qualifying applicants in all series levels are eligible to apply for this funding mechanism as long as the faculty member has UCLA or CDU Principal Investigator Status or is eligible for an exemption per UCLA Policy 900: Principal Investigator Eligibility.
-If qualifying via an exemption, you will need to submit a letter from your Division Chief or Department Chair verifying eligibility.
+- Applicants must fit criteria as NIH defined Early Stage or New Investigators, or be an established investigator in another area who has not had R01 or equivalent funding in HIV research (i.e., new to HIV research). - ➤ In the letter of intent (LOI), all NIH defined Early Stage and/or New Investigators must describe their commitment to a career in research and plans to become independently-funded, especially if an applicant seeking funding for basic science does not have lab space assigned in their name. - All applicants must have a Co-Investigator (without salary) with a track record of peer-reviewed HIV funding; a list of some (but not all) qualifying Co-Investigators and their areas of expertise can be found here.
+If you need assistance in being connected with potential collaborators with HIV research experience, we would be happy to facilitate networking.
+Please contact us with this request at least three weeks before the deadline at UCLA-CDU.CFAR@mednet.ucla.edu. - Projects that plan to enroll participants in Los Angeles must identify a community-based organization with a demonstrated background in HIV/AIDS with which they will partner, or that will serve in a consulting role. - Qualifying applicants in all series levels are eligible to apply for this funding mechanism as long as the individual has UCLA or CDU Principal Investigator Status or is eligible for an exemption per UCLA Policy 900: Principal Investigator Eligibility or CDU Policy 602.17: Eligibility to Submit Proposals for Extramural Support.
+If qualifying via an exemption, you will need to submit a letter from your Division Chief or Department Chair verifying eligibility (UCLA) or from the VP for Research (CDU).